eld4niz/tech-blogs/README.md

 ## Contributing

-If you would like to contribute to this collection of technical blogs, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you would like to contribute to this collection of technical blogs please create a pull request and I'll review and accept it.

 ## License